eigerco/move-mutation-tools/README.md

 ### Example usage for the `aptos-stdlib` project

 The tool mutates the original code and then reruns the tests for each mutation.
 Each code mutation is named the _mutant_.
-- If the test suite is passing for the mutant, it indicates the test suite should be improved (because despite the code being mutated, the tests passed), or in some rare cases - that the original code should be improved.
+- If the test suite is passing for the mutant, it indicates the test suite could be improved (because despite the code being mutated, the tests passed), or in some rare cases - that the original code should be improved.
 - If the test suite fails for the generated mutant, that's an indication the test suite is well written.

 The tool can be slow for whole programs (depending on a number of factors such as the number of mutants generated, compilation and test execution time), so the recommended way to use it is on a per-module or per-function basis.